 San Luis Reservoir

-Impounded by the 380-foot-high B.F.
-Sisk Dam, the reservoir west of Los Banos can hold 2 million acre-feet of water.
+Impounded by the 382-foot-high, 3-mile long B.F.
+Sisk Dam, the reservoir 12 miles west of Los Banos can hold 2 million acre-feet of water.
 The federal Bureau of Reclamation built the dam and the California Department of Water Resources operates it.
 The state’s share of the reservoir water is about 55 percent.

 Authorized in 1960 as part of the federal San Luis Unit project, the reservoir began operating in 1969, providing a variety of recreational activities and benefits to ish and wildlife.